 Lamp life is the measurement of the longevity of the lamp you have in your projector.
 A lamp replacement can cost over half of the initial cost of a projector.
 So to ensure the best value 4k projector you have to take note of this feature.

-A lamp life of 10,000 hours, under normal mode is standard.
+Lamp life of 10,000 hours, under normal mode is standard.
 But projectors can have 15,000 hours too.
-You should never go with a projector less than 5000 hours lamp life unless the replacement cost is low.
+You should never go with a projector for less than 5000 hours of lamp life unless the replacement cost is low.

 Laser life is as same as lamp life.
 But they generally can’t be changed.
 So, the standard is more here.
 20,000 hours is good but it should never go under 15,000 hours.